Howard M. Metzenbaum United States Courthouse: Architecture

 On the interior, the grand main lobby dominates the first floor as it runs east to west across the entire length of the building.
 The floors, walls, and vaulted ceiling of the lobby are surfaced with marble.
 Original chandeliers illuminate the space.
 The postal service windows are located along the lobby's north wall.
 Marble stairs wrap around three sides of the elevator shafts, located at the east and west ends of the public lobby.
 Cast-bronze, spread-wing eagles standing on globes appear over each pair of elevator doors.
 Corner offices in the upper floors are adorned with impressive murals depicting significant events in the history of Cleveland.
 Among the magnificent artworks are City of Cleveland Welcomes the Arts by Will Hicok Low (1853–1932), and the Battle of Lake Erie by Rufus Fairchild Zogbaum (1849–1925).
 Murals in the ceremonial courtrooms on the third floor are The Common Law by Henry Siddons Mowbray (1858–1928), and The Law by Edwin Howland Blashfield (1848–1936).

 A major renovation project to restore public spaces and modernize the mechanical systems was initiated in 2002.
-During this time, the historic finishes throughout several spaces in the courthouse were restored by John Canning & Co., an architectural arts restoration company out of Cheshire, Connecticut.
-The removal of drop ceilings uncovered ornate plasterwork from the original interior, and the reinstatement of the historical color palette including color treatments and glazes fully preserved the building's original grandeur.
 Although the primary activities of the U.S. District Court system have moved to the new Carl B. Stokes Federal Court House Building a few blocks west, the ceremonial courtrooms in the Metzenbaum Courthouse will continue to be used for public hearings and proceedings.
 New client agencies moving into the renovated building will include the U.S. Bankruptcy Court, the Office of the U.S. Trustee, and the U.S. Marshals Service.